addulac/phd/source/13_models.md

 In section \ref{sec:non_parametric}, we mentioned the concept of exchangeability of a random sequence and illustrated how it is related to the construction of the Dirichlet Process.
 What we have learned, is that the exchangeability assumption over a sequence of observable data is equivalent to the existence of an integral decomposition (a mixture) of the probability density of this sequence under which the observation are i.i.d given a random probability measure.
-This results is known as the de Finetti' theorem and constitutes a justification for the existence of latent variable models under the exchangeability assumption.
+This result is known as the de Finetti' theorem and constitutes a justification for the existence of latent variable models under the exchangeability assumption.
-An interesting question to ask though, is if an equivalent representation theorem exists for exchangeable random graph.
-The answer is yes, and it is know as the Aldous-Hoover theorem, that we will recall here.
-This theorem has a version adapted for bipartite graph but we will focus here on unipartite networks and thus square adjacency matrix.
+An interesting question to ask though, is if an equivalent representation theorem exists for exchangeable random graphs.
+The answer is yes, and it is known as the Aldous-Hoover theorem, that we will recall here.
+This theorem has a version adapted for bipartite graphs, but we will focus here on unipartite graph and thus square adjacency matrix.

-Let's consider an undirected graph an its adjacency matrix $Y$ (an array) of infinite size.
+Let's consider an undirected graph and its adjacency matrix $Y$ (an array) of infinite size.
 \begin{definition}[Jointly exchangeable array]
 A random array $(y_{ij})_{i,j\in \Na}$ (denoted simply $(y_{ij})$ for short) is called jointly exchangeable if $$P((y_{ij})) = P((y_{\pi(i)\pi(j)})) $$
 holds for every permutation $\pi$ of $\Na$.
 \end{definition}
-As for exchangeable sequences, exchangeable graphs means that the probability of a graph should not depend on the order in which we observe the data.
+As for exchangeable sequences, exchangeable graphs mean that the probability of a graph should not depend on the order in which we observe the data.

 \begin{theorem}[Aldous-Hoover for jointly exchangeable array] \label{th:aldous_hoover}
 Let $\mat{Y}$ be a sample space.
 A random array $(y_{ij})_{i,j\in \Na}$ is jointly exchangeable if and only if it can be represented as follows: There is a random measurable function $F : [0,1]^3\to \mat{Y}$ such that